VanderbiltLIVELab/ZedMini/README.md

 # ZedMini Description
-The Zed Mini Distance Estimation Project centers around using the ZED Mini to create an Augmented Reality project within the HTC Vive.
+The Zed Mini Distance Estimation Project centers around using the ZED Mini to create an Augmented Reality (AR) project within the HTC Vive.
-A Green Screen is used in conjunction with the ZED to allow for a more seamless transition from the real world to the virtual.
+The goal of this project is to measure how vast distances are percieved in AR.

+# Experimental Procedure
+Currently, the experiment sits at 30 trials.
+There are 6 objects and 5 distances for each object.
+The subject will estimate the percieved distance and height of the object in the environment for each trial.